-Got a DB2 database that needs a REST API?
+Do you have a DB2 database that needs a REST API?
 Now you can connect to your IBM DB2 with DreamFactory in just a few minutes.
-In this short blog post I’ll explain how to connect to DB2 and use DreamFactory’s auto-generated REST API for DB2.
+In this short blog post I’ll explain how you can connect to DB2 with DreamFactory’s auto-generated REST API for DB2.

 Step 1 – Get DreamFactory Up and Running